Setting up Oracle CDC (Change Data Capture): 2 Easy Methods

 Oracle CDC using Transaction Logs (Log-based CDC)

 Log-based CDC is the best Oracle CDC method.
 This involves minimal load on the Oracle source system and can replicate all the changes accurately.
-The Oracle CDC method uses transaction logs, mines the Oracle redo-logs, and the archive logs which helps Oracle recover on its own during a failure.
-After the logs are mined, the transactions can be applied on the destination similar to the source.
+The Oracle CDC method uses transaction logs, mines the Oracle redo-logs, and the archive logs, which helps Oracle recover independently during a failure.
+After the logs are mined, the transactions can be applied to the destination similar to the source.
 This provides a real-time view of the data on the destination.
 All these data can be accessed on the destination or the target.
-Oracle CDC with transactional logs works on all Oracle versions including 12c and 19c.
+Oracle CDC with transactional logs works on all Oracle versions, including 12c and 19c.

 The Shift from Trigger-Based to Log-Based Oracle CDC

-Oracle 9i initially provided users of its database with a built-in mechanism for tracking and storing changes just like native CDC.
+Oracle 9i initially provided users of its database with a built-in mechanism for tracking and storing changes, just like native CDC.
 The major drawback of this initial version of Oracle CDC was that it depended on the placement of triggers on tables in the source database.
 So, DBAs were reluctant to use this technology.
-Oracle later released Oracle 10g with database redo logs and a built-in Oracle replication tool that is used in capturing and transmitting data changes without invasive database triggers.
+Oracle later released Oracle 10g with database redo logs and a built-in Oracle replication tool for capturing and transmitting data changes without invasive database triggers.

 The new form of Oracle CDC was a log-based form of CDC that was lightweight and did not require changing the structure of source tables.
-Though it has been a popular feature of the database, Oracle no longer supports CDC with the release of Oracle 12c.
-This is done to encourage users to switch to the Oracle replication software solution called Oracle GoldenGate.
+Though it has been a popular database feature, Oracle no longer supports CDC with the release of Oracle 12c.
+This encourages users to switch to the Oracle replication software solution called Oracle GoldenGate.

 Change Sources and Modes of Change Data Capture

 Change Data Capture comes with synchronous and asynchronous modes for capturing change data.
-In this section, you will understand how each mode of Change Data Capture is performed.
+In this section, you will understand how each mode of Change Data Capture is performed with Oracle Change Data Capture Example.

 What is Synchronous Oracle CDC (Change Data Capture)